 Also known as Boho or Boho chic and a style preferred by free-spirited individuals, this is a combination of alternative, festive, hip, and of course, Bohemian influence.
-This fashion style started becoming famous between 1960 and 1970.
+This fashion style started becoming famous in the 1960s.

 The main Boho style rule is sticking to anything natural.
 Thus, clothes and accessories have earthy tones and are made of natural materials, such as rattan, denim, leather, silk, cotton, lace, and turquoise.